Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 The most important tourist attraction is the historic vessels moored at the quayside.

-The only preserved Polish pre-World War II ship, the oldest destroyer in the world today, and the over 100-year-old Dar Pomorza, a former merchant vessel that is today a museum ship.
+The other two are the over 100-year-old Dar Pomorza, a former merchant vessel that is today a museum ship.

 10. Hel Peninsula